The Millennium cruise ship departs from Fort Lauderdale,

 along with Infinity, Summit and Constellation,

-has suffered from repeated breakdowns of the unit -- and resulted
+has suffered from repeated breakdowns of the unit -- and

-in cruise cancellations.
-Celebrity Cruises has taken the unusual step
+resulted in cruise cancellations.
+Celebrity Cruises has

-of filing a $300 million lawsuit against the mermaid pod creators.
+taken the unusual step of filing a $300 million lawsuit

-In the meantime, the company has assured travelers that the breakdowns
+company has assured travelers that the breakdowns represent

-represent no safety hazard and will continue to offer generous compensation
+no safety hazard and will continue to offer generous compensation

-to passengers whose cruises are cancelled or interrupted as a result
+to passengers whose cruises are cancelled or interrupted

-of the balky system.
+as a result of the balky system.

-Ultimately, this ship is a good choice for all types of cruisers.
+Ultimately, this ship is a good choice for all types of

-public rooms, museum-quality art, top-notch entertainment and lavish
+chef, elegant public rooms, museum-quality art, top-notch

 Cabins

-Of nine types of staterooms and suites, a good choice is an
+Of nine types of staterooms and suites, a good

-Ocean View Stateroom (categories 4-8).
-At 170 sq.
+choice is an Ocean View Stateroom (categories

-ft., these cabins offer panoramic windows, sitting areas with sofa
+4-8).
+At 170 sq. ft., these cabins offer panoramic windows,

-beds, and two convertible beds.
-Eighty percent of the accommodations
+Eighty percent of the accommodations have ocean-views;

-View Stateroom with Veranda (categories
+Ocean View Stateroom with Veranda

-1A-1C) measuring 191 sq. ft. with 41 sq. ft. veranda, sliding glass
+(categories 1A-1C) measuring 191 sq. ft. with 41 sq. ft.

-doors, sitting area with sofa bed and two convertible beds.
-Other
+veranda, sliding glass doors, sitting area with sofa bed

 balcony cabins include Deluxe Ocean View Stateroom